 - Go through the company's complaints procedure

 - Escalate the issue to an Ombudsman (if available)

 - Make a claim in the small claims court yourself or through a retail solicitor

-We've created various free guides to help you through this process which can be downloaded at the bottom of this page.
+We've created various free guides to help you through this process which can be viewed or downloaded at the bottom of this page.
 But if the issue isn't resolved informally then the next step is to consider formal legal action and seek advice from consumer law solicitors.